Return to Index

 - Avoid spending too much time in the sun

-- Wear a shirt, wide-brim hat, and sunglasses
+- Wear a long-sleeved shirt and long pants, a wide-brim hat, and sunglasses

 - Avoid exposure during the peak hours of the day